 Parents who feel they might be eligible for subsidy can inquire upon enrollment about the procedure to be followed.
-Subsidies are available by application to Greater Sudbury Children Services 3-1-1.
+Subsidies are available by application to Greater Sudbury Children Services by calling 3-1-1 or online at greatersudbury.ca/childcare.
 Your fee could be partially or fully subsidized if you qualify.
-Parents who qualify for subsidy need to notify Children Services of Sudbury of any changes in financial or marital status, address, phone number, or employment situation.
+Parents who qualify for subsidy need to notify Children Services of Greater Sudbury of any changes in financial or marital status, address, phone number, or employment situation.